Mixed twistor D-modules: Mixed twistor -modules

 \end{rem}

-\subsubsection{Integrable case}
+\subsection{Integrable case}

 An integrable pre-mixed twistor $D$-module is called integrable mixed twistor $D$-module, if the underlying pre-mixed twistor $D$-module is a mixed twistor $D$-module.
 Let $\MTMint(X)\subset\MTWint(X)$ denote the full subcategory of integrable mixed twistor $D$-modules.
-The following proposition can be shown by a Noetherian induction as in the case of Proposition \ref{prop;11.2.22.41}. \begin{prop} $\MTMint(X)$ is abelian.
+The following proposition can be proved by a Noetherian induction as in the case of Proposition \ref{prop;11.2.22.41}. \begin{prop} $\MTMint(X)$ is closed for sub-quotients in $\MTWint(X)$.
+In particular, $\MTMint(X)$ is abelian.

 \end{prop}